-We start from applying local modulation on the resonators and only DC signals on the MZI ($J^C=0$), reducing the Creutz ladder to the Hall ladder.
+\textbf{Tight-binding single lattice and Hall ladder.} We start from applying local modulation on the resonators and only DC signals on the MZI ($J^C=0$), reducing the Creutz ladder to the Hall ladder.
 Specially, when the MZI is tuned to disconnect two resonators or to fully couple them, the model further reduces to a tight-binding single lattice.

-In Fig.\,\ref{fig:Hall}A and B, we present the experimentally observed sinusoidal band structures of the tight-binding single lattices.
+In Fig.\,\ref{fig:Hall}, a and b, we present the experimentally observed sinusoidal band structures of the tight-binding single lattices.
 On one hand, when the resonators are not coupled, the lattice constant is $\Omega$ and the nearest-neighbouring lattice points are coupled.
-On the other hand, when the resonators are fully coupled, the lattice constant is halved and only the next-near-neighbouring lattice points are coupled, doubling the bands.
-The splitting ratio of the beam splitters in the MZI exhibit a slight deviation from equal division, resulting in imperfections in the experimental outcomes.
+On the other hand, when the resonators are fully coupled, the effective length of the ring is doubled, halving the FSR (lattice constant).
+The modulation is kept equal to the original FSR and the next-near-neighbouring lattice points are coupled.

-Fig.\,\ref{fig:Hall}E-J illustrates the projected band structures of the Hall ladder with various synthetic magnetic flux $\phi_1=2\phi_A^{H}=-2\phi_B^{H}$ that indicates potential gauges.
-As the two resonators can be alternatively depicted as pseudospins ($n_+$, $n_-$), the Hall ladder can signify spin-orbit coupling controlled by the magnetic field.
+Fig.\,\ref{fig:Hall}, d-i, illustrates the projected band structures of the Hall ladder with various synthetic magnetic flux $\phi_1=-2\phi_A^{H}=2\phi_B^{H}$ that indicates gauge potentials.
+As the two resonators can be depicted as pseudospins ($s_+$, $s_-$), the Hall ladder can signify spin-orbit coupling controlled by the magnetic field.

 Let $J^{H}=J^{H}_{A}=J^{H}_{B}$ and with the proper choice of $\phi_1$, we observe a pronounced dependence of the pseudospin character on $k$.
-The probe laser selectively excites the band associated with pseudospin $n_+$, represented by the incident resonator A (Fig.\,\ref{fig:Hall}E and F).
+The probe laser selectively excites the band associated with pseudospin $s_+$, represented by the incident resonator A (Fig.\,\ref{fig:Hall}, d and e).
 In the first Brillouin zone, for $k>0$, the excitation occurs in the upper branch, whereas for $k<0$, it occurs in the lower branch.
 Upon inverting the magnetic flux to $-\phi_1$, resonator A turns into pseudospin $n_-$ due to symmetry.
 Consequently, the band structures exhibit mirrored patterns, indicative of chiral spin-momentum locking.
-Notably, we observe a weakening of this locking effect when the ratio $J^{H}/J^{V}$ decreases as illustrated in Fig.\,\ref{fig:Hall}I and J.